mark-naylor/Geophysical-Math-and-Comp-Methods-Solving-ODEs-Part-1/slides/chapter_1_introduction_to_solving_od_es_in_python.md

 `@part1`
 We need four elements to solve an ode.
 The first three below are the same information you need to analytically solve an ODE.

-1. The funtion we want to integrate:
+1. **A funtion to be integrated**: We define a function that takes the two variables and returns the derivatives that are a function of those variables.

-2. Boundary Conditions:
+2. **Boundary Conditions**: For a 1st order ODE we only need one boundary condition, so we specify that as a starting point and integrate away from it.

-3. Domain to integrate over:
+3. **Domain to integrate over**: The range of space or time to be integrated over.

-4. A numerical ODE solver: `scipy.integrate.odeint`
+4. **A numerical ODE solver**: `scipy.integrate.odeint`